• Menu

 kayas sit along the shore in false creek vancouver bc canadaGo Kayaking in False Creek

 Why not discover Vancouver by water and perfect a useful skill while getting into shape at the same time?
-If you’re visiting between late April and early October, then hit up Creekside Kayaks.
+If you’re visiting between late April in Vancouver and early October, then hit up Creekside Kayaks.

 False Creek is our recommendation due to its connection with downtown Vancouver, sheltered waters and great stop-off options, like Science World, Granville Island and Yaletown.